Dongwoo-Han/2026-JGR-Solid_Earth/02_Model_Results/README.md

 - SubductionZone is either Nankai or Tohoku
 - ModelConditions is either non-HC_Model, BestFitModels, or MuPrimeXXX_KaYYYm2_xswZZZkm.
 XXX, YYY, and ZZZ are the values used for each parameter in the models.
-Please note that MuPrimeXXX is not included in the file names of the permeability data.

 Each file has either two (x-coordinate (km) and data) or three (x- and y- coordinates (km), and data) columns.